ChainSafe/forest/documentation/developer_documentation/glossary.md

 [Ralph C. Merkle](https://en.wikipedia.org/wiki/Ralph_Merkle) is a computer scientist.
 He is one of the inventors of public-key cryptography, the inventor of cryptographic hashing.
 Merkle tree is named after him.

-## Sortition
-In governance, [sortition](https://en.wikipedia.org/wiki/Sortition) is the selection of political officials as a random sample from a larger pool of candidates.

 ## IPFS
 [IPFS](https://github.com/ipfs/ipfs) stands for InterPlanetary File System which is A peer-to-peer hypermedia protocol to make the web faster, safer, and more open.